-Each year, more than a dozen research projects are conducted by Integrated Science students.
+Each year, 20-30 research projects are conducted by Integrated Science students.
 In winter term, our students conduct research in small teams in a Dalhousie research laboratory.
 See our website for a list of projects recently conducted by our students.